-Decision makers behind rezoning of Coffs jetty foreshore asked to meet with Gumbaynggirr elders first
+Decision makers behind rezoning of Coffs Jetty Foreshore meet with Gumbaynggirr elders to walk on country

 What happened: City of Coffs Harbour councillors voted unanimously during a November 27 meeting, agreeing to write to Paul Scully, Minister for Lands and Public Spaces and Stephen Kamper, Minister for Lands and Property, about the importance of meeting with elders to discuss a jetty foreshore rezoning proposal while connecting to country and listening to traditional owners.